ElenaChes/Express-Js--URL-shortener/README.md

 3. Create file in your MongoDB database according to the schema in `schemas/access.js`:

 ```
-urlLocal: <local url for the app, for example `http://localhost:8080/`, will be used when app is running locally>
+urlLocal: <local url for the app, for example `http://localhost:8080/`>
 urlRemote: <url of the hosted app>
 key: <key for your API, will need to be used by external apps to access your API>
 ```